Handlebar - Nitto Bosco

 It comes back a lot.
 Way back.
 So far back that it’s probably too much retreat for a normal road bike, but could be ideal for a mountain bike.

 It’s straight on each side of the stem, so you get a good, natural time-trial position (also good for fast riding anywhere).
-The Bullmoose version has its own built-in stem, but the V-part still allows a good grip.

 Here’s its best use: